 In Charleston, our environment is essential to our economy.
-This draft ordinance is designed to protect the engine of our economy and livability of our City so businesses, particularly those influenced by tourism, and residents can continue to enjoy what the beauty and bounty of Charleston's waterways offer for generations to come.
-Draft Ordinance
+This ordinance is designed to protect the engine of our economy and livability of our City so businesses, particularly those influenced by tourism, and residents can continue to enjoy what the beauty and bounty of Charleston's waterways offer for generations to come.

 shall be recyclable or compostable

-Polystyrene/plastic foam products may not be sold (foam coolers, cups, plates etc.) unless they are fully encapsulated (such as surfboards, reusable coolers, noodles, hot tub covers, etc.)
+“Polystyrene/plastic foam products” (foam coolers, cups, plates, packing peanuts, etc.) may not be sold, rented or supplied to customers unless they are fully encapsulated (such as surfboards, reusable coolers, noodles, hot tub covers, etc.)

 There is an option to request an exemption any time for any unique circumstance that may arise

 A 13 month grace period was built in before the ordinance will take effect (on January 1, 2020)

 We are thankful so many citizens, businesses and organizations have been engaged over the past few years and have contributed ideas and feedback to the discussion about regulating plastics.